 Shoes for Diabetics should be at the forefront of every Diabetics mind as poor footwear can cause serious complications for them.
 Without a doubt everyone reading this article knows at least 1 person who has diabetes.
-Stuart who works in accounts here at the Begg Shoes head office struggles with this terrible disease.
-With World Diabetes Day coming up soon (November 14th) this article is not intended to diagnose anyone who may suspect they have diabetes, but I hope to educate and guide those who have diabetes into choosing the right footwear.
+With World Diabetes Day on the 14th of November 2020, this article is not intended to diagnose anyone who may suspect they have diabetes, but I hope to educate and guide those who have diabetes into choosing the right footwear.

 “Having managed type 1 diabetes for 17 years you still learn new things every week.
 I certainly learnt the meaning between shoes that look good and shoes that are good for you.
 Luckily when I purchased my first pair of IMAC Shoes 2 years ago I received best of both worlds.
 Not only did they look smart but the genuine real leather eliminated the sweating that can happen with most formal shoes and thus prevented complications.
 Investing in the right footwear is not only confusing, but potentially risky for the burdens we bear ”

 When it comes to choosing the right shoes there are few suggestions:

 - Wear lace-up or velcro shoes so that when temperatures fluctuate and your feet swell they can be adjusted.

 - Inside the shoes should be seam-free where possible this includes any socks.
 The seams tend to cause friction/pressure points.

 - Shoes and socks made from natural materials are best as they are breathable such as leather and cotton.

 - Don’t buy a new pair of shoes and wear then for hours and days at first, wear them in so that they can gently mould to your feet.

 - Low heels are best so that there is not too much stress on the ball of the foot or on the toes.